Truckers Battle Sleep Deprivation and Tight Deadlines

 Posted on behalf of Edwards Law Firm on Jun 30, 2014 in Truck Accidents

 Public opinion polls show that Americans have serious concerns about truck drivers and fatigue; a 2000 Insurance Research Council survey revealed 68% of respondents would pay more for goods and shipping if it meant truckers would work no more than 12 hours in a day.
 Considering the recent accident involving comedian Tracy Morgan and a truck driver who had been awake for 24 hours, the nation may have every right to be worried.
+If you have been injured in a truck accident contact one of our experienced personal injury attorneys in Tulsa today for a free consultation.

 Truck drivers operate under regulations set forth by the Federal Motor Carrier Safety Administration (FMCSA), and one of the most argued concepts is that of Hours of Service (HOS).